Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/5/en.md

 ## Participants

-Listed below are players who qualified into the Group Stage (along with their respective seeding and group placement) out of 179 registered players in total.
+Listed below are players who qualified into the Preliminary groups (along with their respective bracket, seeding and group placements) out of 179 registered players in total.

+- Top bracket:

 | Group | Seed A | Seed B | Seed C | Seed D | Seed E | Seed F |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |